The rule of thumb difference between 80 lb and 100 lb paper is that 80 lb paper feels thinner and lighter than 100 lb paper.

 My takeaway for the two text weights: For the purposes of printing, you could really go with either.
 I personally like prefer 100 lb. text for use in flyers and booklets because it feels “weighty” and substantial.
 On the other hand, 80 lb. text feels more delicate and light.

 Thickness also matters: 100 lb text can substantially increase the thickness of a book over 40 pages.
 If you’re looking for a thin book, choose 80 lb. text.
+The spine of a book is more likely to wear-down faster if the pages are too heavy.
+Because of this, we recommend 80 text for books with high page counts.
+Low page count books can benefit from thicker paper.

 The difference between 80 lb and 100 lb COVER paper